Mirror symmetry for the Tate curve via tropical and log corals: Tropical Corals on

 Hence, the inclusion $ \mathcal{G}^{-1}(\RR_{> 0}) \subset \mathcal{\T}_{(\Gamma_{m_1,l_1},u_1)}\times_{N_\RR / \RR u} \mathcal{\T}_{(\Gamma_{m_2,l_2},u_2)}$ followed by the submersion $\mathcal{F}$ gives the desired submersion $\ev_{i_1,\ldots,i_k}$. \end{proof}

 \begin{corollary} The set $\T_{(\Gamma,u)}$ of isomorphism classes of general tropical corals of a given type $(\Gamma,u)$ forms the interior of a convex polyhedron of dimension $l-1$ where $l$ is the number of unbounded edges of $\Gamma$. \end{corollary} \begin{proof} We will first prove the result for the set $\T_{(\Gamma_{m,l},u)}$ of isomorphism classes of general coral blocks of a given type $(\Gamma_{m,l},u)$.
-The fact that $\T_{(\Gamma_{m,l},u)}$ is a convex polytope follows by its description in equation \eqref{PositiveDistance} and the induction hypothesis.
+The fact that $\T_{(\Gamma_{m,l},u)}$ is a convex polytope follows by the Equation \eqref{PositiveDistance} and the induction hypothesis.
 By Theorem \ref{coral moduli space is polyhedral} we obtain a submersion

 where $1\leq k \leq l-1$.
 Hence, for $k=l-1$ the result follows.
 Since tropical coral is a special type of a coral block in which all unbounded edges have direction vectors satisfying condition (iv) in Definition \ref{parameterized tropical coral} the result follows. \end{proof} \begin{remark} From Theorem \ref{coral moduli space is polyhedral} and Corollary \ref{dimension count for corals} it follows that there is no linear dependence among general asymptotic constraints.
-Hence, if there exist a general constraint $\lambda$ for the degree of $(\Gamma,u)$ such that the set $\T_{(\Gamma,u)}(\lambda)$ of tropical corals of a type $(\Gamma,u)$ matching $\lambda$ is non-empty then \end{remark}
+Hence, if the type $(\Gamma,u)$ is of degree $\Delta$ and $\lambda$ is a general asymptotic constraint for $\Delta$, then the set $\T_{(\Gamma,u)}(\lambda)$ of labelled tropical corals of type $(\Gamma,u)$ matching $(\Delta,\lambda)$ is either empty of a cardinality $1$. \end{remark}